Welcome to the BECTU History Project pages.

 Contributors to the Project

-Heather Armitage, Jonathan Balcon, Tim Beddows, Serena Bentine, Darrol Blake (vice-chair), Ruth Bolland, Elaine Burrows (database manager), Mike Dick, Joe Busuttil, John Crace, Paul Collard, Ros Cranston, Kathy Darby, Andrew Dawson, Dennis Drinkwater, John Edwards, Roy Fowler (founder), Emily Fuller, Bob Geoghan, Rodney Giesler, Alexander Gleason, Ronald Grant, John Harwood, Bert Hogenkamp, Deh-Ta Hsiung, June Hudson, Michael Johns, Glyn Jones, Maurice Kanareck, Jimmie King, Derrick Knight, Jerry Kuehl, Marysia Lachowicz, C P Lee, John Legard, Roy Lockett (chair), Sue Malden (secretary), Christina Maria, James McCabe, Luke McKernan, Bernard Miller, Nathalie Morris, Andy Odwyer, Ann Ogidi, John Oliver, Tony Palmer, Roy Perkins, Iain Reid, Bob Redman, Joyce Robinson, David Robson, Iris Rose, Ken Rowles, Patrick Russell, Gloria Sachs, Max Samett FRPS, Sir Sydney Samuelson, David Sharp, Martin Sheffield (treasurer/archive), Emma Smart, Karena Smith, Steve Tappin (publicist), Brian Taylor, Dan Thurley, Phil Windeatt, Julianna Waithe, David Wyatt, Syd Wilson, David Woodward, Richard Yeoman-Clark, Cy Young.
+Heather Armitage, Jonathan Balcon, Tim Beddows, Serena Bentine, Darrol Blake (vice-chair), Ruth Bolland, Elaine Burrows (database manager), Mike Dick (chair), Joe Busuttil, John Crace, Paul Collard, Ros Cranston, Kathy Darby, Andrew Dawson, Dennis Drinkwater, John Edwards, Roy Fowler (founder and president), Emily Fuller, Bob Geoghan, Rodney Giesler, Alexander Gleason, Ronald Grant, John Harwood, Bert Hogenkamp, Deh-Ta Hsiung, June Hudson, Michael Johns, Glyn Jones, Maurice Kanareck, Jimmie King, Derrick Knight, Jerry Kuehl, Marysia Lachowicz, C P Lee, John Legard, Roy Lockett (past-chair), Sue Malden (secretary), Christina Maria, James McCabe, Luke McKernan, Bernard Miller, Nathalie Morris, Ian Noah (marketing), Andy Odwyer, Ann Ogidi, John Oliver, Tony Palmer, Roy Perkins, Iain Reid, Bob Redman, Joyce Robinson, David Robson, Iris Rose, Ken Rowles, Patrick Russell, Gloria Sachs, Max Samett FRPS, Sir Sydney Samuelson, David Sharp (archive), Martin Sheffield (treasurer/archive), Emma Smart, Karena Smith, Steve Tappin, Brian Taylor, Dan Thurley, Phil Windeatt, Julianna Waithe, David Wyatt, Syd Wilson, David Woodward, Richard Yeoman-Clark, Cy Young.

 How to access the recordings